Journal

 "JMU students" (3) "JMU students" (4)

 Clearly, there is a certain stereotype going on here: purple shirts, shorts, flip-flops, and a few amusing results.
-First, why are most of the dudes in brown flip-flops in the second image wearing these weird white athletic sock spats?
+First, why are most of the dudes in brown flip-flops in the first image wearing these weird white athletic sock spats?
 That’s not a fashion statement that I would make.
 Chalk that up to the weird recipes that “Chef Watson” made, I suppose.
 Then there’s the girl in the middle in the fourth image, who has an extra right foot coming out of her left leg there.
 That must be hard to buy pants for.

 Then I moved onto fire alarms, prompting it with “Wheelock 7002T fire alarm horn and strobe”: